christcr2012/StreamFlow/replit.md

 # WorkStream - Business Operating System for Service Companies

 ## Overview
-WorkStream is a multi-tenant SaaS platform for service businesses (janitorial, HVAC, etc.), offering lead generation, scoring, conversion tracking, and automated billing.
+WorkStream is a multi-industry enterprise operating system for service businesses, offering configurable lead generation, AI-powered triage, professional estimation/bidding, contract management, robust inventory control, and automated billing.
+Built with a verticalization framework that adapts to ANY service industry - from cleaning and HVAC to fencing and electrical work.
 It integrates with SAM.gov for RFP imports and Stripe for payments, featuring robust role-based access control.
 The platform aims to be a leading enterprise business operating system, providing high ROI for StreamCore providers who manage and scale deployments.
 The business vision is to achieve $10M ARR within 24 months, transforming from a proven MVP to a board-ready, enterprise-grade solution through systematic hardening, compliance, and market expansion.

 ## User Preferences